x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/setup-with-modern-authentication.md

 By default, the access token lifetime is one hour and the refresh token lifetime is 90 days.
 These values can be adjusted; for more information see [Configure authentication session management with conditional access](https://docs.microsoft.com/azure/active-directory/conditional-access/howto-conditional-access-session-lifetime).
 Note that if you choose to reduce these lifetimes, you can also reduce the performance of Outlook for iOS and Android, because a smaller lifetime increases the number of times the application must acquire a fresh access token.

 A previously granted access token is valid until it expires.
-Upon expiration, the client will attempt to use the refresh token to obtain a new access token, but because the user's password has changed, the refresh token will be invalidated (assuming directory synchronization has occurred between on-premises and Azure Active Directory).
+Upon expiration, the client will attempt to use the refresh token to obtain a new access token.
+Then, because the user's password has changed, the refresh token will be invalidated (assuming directory synchronization has occurred between on-premises and Azure Active Directory).
 The invalidated refresh token will force the user to re-authenticate in order to obtain a new access token and refresh token pair.

 ## AutoDetect